Highlights of the Program

 • Sequencing CMC work to stay off the critical path while regulatory guidance remains limited

-• Navigating US and EU requirements to build a global approval strategy for RNA-based therapies
+• Navigating the US and the EU requirements to build a global approval strategy for RNA-based therapies

 13:55 - 14:00